 We discussed fishing techniques and locations, species of fish, and what we’re doing to ensure fishing is the best way to spend a day in Punta Gorda/Englewood Beach for years and years.
 But, maybe you don’t know how to fish.
 As a bunch of Floridians, we sometimes take it for granted that we grew up with a rod in one hand and a cast net in the other.
 And if you think our locals are going to help a bunch of tourists learn how to fish like a pro, then you’re absolutely...

 right.
 We love people who have never fished before because it means we get to introduce you to our favorite thing: fishing (in case that wasn’t obvious enough).
 Head to the harbor and point in any direction and you’ll likely land upon a fishing charter just hoping to teach you how to bait a hook, cast a line, reel in a fish, and even clean it.
 Maybe you already know your way around a tackle box.
 Great.
-Businesses like Fishin’ Franks and TNT Bait & Tackle sell all the equipment you need to catch “the big one” and have plenty of knowledgeable staff and locals available to give you helpful advice on everything from fishing line to where the best spots are at.
+Businesses like Fishin’ Franks (currently working to re-open) and TNT Bait & Tackle sell all the equipment you need to catch “the big one” and have plenty of knowledgeable staff and locals available to give you helpful advice on everything from fishing line to where the best spots are at.
 Also, any one of the several boat rental businesses are happy to provide helpful information on where the fish are biting and how to get the most from your fishing adventure in Punta Gorda/Englewood Beach.

 Whatever reasons brings you to Punta Gorda/Englewood Beach, we know you’ll have an unforgettable time once you get outside.
-Out beautiful, untouched, natural outdoors are what set us apart from every other destination in Florida.
+Our beautiful, untouched, natural outdoors are what set us apart from every other destination in Florida.
 When you’re done fishing, you’ll also enjoy kayaking, biking, hiking, waterfront dining, birding, and simply lounging on our gorgeous island beaches.
 We really believe our best side is outside, and we’re sure you’ll agree. #BestSideOutside